intel/llvm/sycl/doc/Assert.md

 ```

 In this use-case every work-item with even X dimension will trigger assertion
 failure.
-Assertion failure should be trigger a call to `std::abort()` at host as
+Assertion failure should trigger a call to `std::abort()` at host as
 described in
 [extension](extensions/Assert/SYCL_INTEL_ASSERT.asciidoc).
 Even though multiple failures of the same or different assertions can happen in
 multiple workitems, implementation is required to deliver at least one
 assertion.
 The assertion failure message is printed to `stderr` by DPCPP
-Runtime.
+Runtime or underlying backend.

 When multiple kernels are enqueued and more than one fail at assertion, at least
 single assertion should be reported.